SunmiKim/prog270-kimsunmi-2016/AllTest/markdown/EQ_QnA.md

 ## EQ: Emotional Intelligence Question

+<pre><code>Question:

-<pre>Question: What is Emotional Intelligence and how does it differ from other aspects of self-development (i.e. task competence, organizational skills, time-management etc.)?
-The concept of EQ is sometimes attacked as “just a bunch of common sense that applies to kids who don’t know any better and not experienced professionals in the workplace.”
-Why is emotional intelligence a critical workplace competency?
-What would the author of the article say to individuals who may argue that the workplace doesn't need to be so "touchy-feely"?</pre>
+- What is Emotional Intelligence and how does it differ from other aspects of self-development (i.e. task competence, organizational skills, time-management etc.)?

+- The concept of EQ is sometimes attacked as “just a bunch of common sense that applies to kids who don’t know any better and not experienced professionals in the workplace.”

+- Why is emotional intelligence a critical workplace competency?
+What would the author of the article say to individuals who may argue that the workplace doesn't need to be so "touchy-feely"?
+</code></pre>

 <img src="../images/EQ_kitty.jpg" alt="Responsive image" class="img-thumbnail">
 <p>